gemseo/gemseo-umdo/docs/user_guide/umdo/surrogate.md

 and Monte Carlo sampling is used to estimate specific statistics, namely mean, standard deviation, variance, probability and margin.

+The quality of the surrogate model is logged and stored in the database attached to the scenario (see `scenario.formulation.optimization_problem.database`).

 Here is a typical scenario template:

 ``` py